 “Creep?
 Yes, watch several young women being interviewed.
 They all say that the young man had pinched them, usually on crowded buses.
 The were happy to see him being stupid in the town square.
 Just like the stocks in days of old.”

 “The TV team interviewed people all day – the creep stayed all day in the fountains.
-Here's the mayor of Bigtown, there's another stupidity there, I must talk to him.”
+Here's the mayor of Bigtown, there's another stupidity in the town hall, I must talk to him.”

 “I looked out the window from my town hall office and saw this idiot getting cold and wet in the fountains.
 What could I do?
 I could get the fountains turned off or so I thought.
 I went to the maintenance department and asked them.
 Oh yes, fill out these forms and perhaps after several meetings, perhaps six months, it may be possible.”